Billaferd/QuantumNexus/Rules.md

 #### Deployment Phase (Alternating Turns)

-- Players take turns placing cards one at a time, alternating between players.
+- Players place cards one at a time, alternating between players.
 - A player can play a card or pass their turn to signal they are finished with the Deployment Phase.

 If more than one player stops playing cards simultaneously, the player with the lowest CP value of that turn goes first in the next phase.
-If CP values are the same, the next player among those not playing cards from the current phase leader is selected.
+If CP values are the same, the next player from the current phase leader is selected among those not playing cards.

 ```mermaid
 graph TD;